Office phone: x2204

 2011 (Matthew Weitkamp and K. Quave).
 “Evaluating Inka Pottery Production through Horizontal Excavation (Cuzco, Peru).”
 Poster presented at the 76th Annual Meeting of the Society for American Archaeology, Sacramento.

 Ongoing archaeological and ethnohistorical study of Inca state development in Cuzco, Peru.
-Cheqoq Archaeological Research Project 2009-present, Ak’awillay Archaeological Research Project 2012-2013, Yunkaray Archaeological Research Project 2014-present.
+Cheqoq Archaeological Research Project 2009-present, Ak’awillay Archaeological Research Project 2012-present, Yunkaray Archaeological Research Project 2014-present.

 Advisory Board Member-at-Large for the Institute of Andean Scientific Research, Cuzco.
 2010-2011.